AnTheMaker/caddy-signed-urls/README.md

 To sign a URL, simply take
 - the secret key
 - the whole URL you want to request mesh them together, and SHA256-Hash it.
-Then append it as a URL parameter with the name ?token=
+Then append it as a URL parameter with the name `?token=`

 Example: `SHA256(supersecretsigningkey + url)`

 That's it!

+## Bonus tip: Signed URLs that expire!
+Just add a `?expires=` query parameter to the URL with a valid UNIX timestamp of the date the URL should become invalid.
+Because it's part of the URL, it's included in the token-hash and can't be modified by others.

 > Todo: More Documentation